rickellis/Arch-Linux-Install-Guide/README.md

-### Create a physical volume
+### Create a physical volume on the root partition
 	pvcreate /dev/sda2

 ### Create a volume group
-I usually name it "arch"
+I usually name mine "arch".
+If you use something else you'll need to replace it in the next three steps.

 	vgcreate arch /dev/sda2

 ### Create logical volumes for swap and root

+__NOTE:__ I typically only use two volumes (swap and root) rather than 3 (swap, root, and home) so I can encrypt the entire root volume with my home directory in it.
+If you prefer three volumes then you'll need to adjust all the disc operations that follow.

-__NOTE:__ _The amount of swap space is a function of how much ram you have.
+__ALSO:__ _The amount of swap space is a function of how much ram you have.
 The minimum, assuming you have at least 8GB of RAM, should be 4GB, up to 1.5 times RAM. (ie, 8GB RAM = 12GB swap)._

 The sizes below can be specified in megabytes (100M) or gigs (10G)